Calvin-Data-Science/data202/web/projects.md

 ### Project 2 Detailed Expectations

+**NOTES**:

+* In all of the following analyses, you will likely need to make some choices regarding what variables to include, whether to do some pre-processing (e.g., addressing missing values, generating new variables), etc. Clearly state which decisions you made, explain why you made them and what might have been alternative choices.
+* If you use any code from the internet, you should acknowledge its source and provide a link.
+* You should submit all of the code needed to replicate your results, but **your report should be understandable without looking at the code**.

+Your report should include the following elements:

+* **Dataset**
+  * A brief (2-4 sentences) verbal description of the dataset: what is the dataset about?
+  * A description of its *provenance*: where did the data come from originally?
+Where did you download it from?
+And (as much as you can tell or speculate) how did it end up available there?
+  * The number of records in the dataset
+  * A list of the features in the dataset and their [types](https://www.textbook.ds100.org/ch/04/eda_data_types.html))
+* **Question**(s)
+  * A **real-world question** that you'd like to explore.
+(This question should be stated in language that is understandable to someone who hasn't studied data science and doesn't know the details of your dataset.)
+  * A **prediction question** for which you'll use regression or classification.
+(This question should be stated in more specific technical terms and reference the particular features of your dataset.)
+This question ideally helps answer the real-world question, but it's okay if it doesn't.
+  * An analysis of the **appropriateness of your dataset** for addressing these questions.
+* **Exploratory Data Analysis**
+  * Show plots illustrating the distribution of at least 4 variables in your dataset.
+Comment on anything interesting you observe.
+  * Show plots illustrating bivariate relationships for at least 2 pairs of variables.
+Explain what you observe (e.g., positive/negative correlation, no correlation, etc.).
+* **Prediction**
+  * Clearly state what is the target variable you are trying to predict, which variables (features) you are using to predict it, and why you chose those features.
+  * Fit a basic predictive model using one of the techniques we discussed in class (*regression*: Nearest Neighbors or Linear Regression, *classification*: Nearest Neighbors or Logistic Regression; other choices such as Decision Trees are also fine)
+  * Report the results of your basic predictive model on held-out data or via cross-validation.
+  * Make one or more changes to the predictive model to improve the accuracy.
+Discuss what changes you made, why you made them, and what the results were.
+  * **Alternative**: instead of a supervised prediction task, you can define an unsupervised learning task and use clustering.
+In this case, clearly state what you want to understand through the clustering, and report your observations.
+* **Findings**: Summarize the analyses you performed and what the results told you.
+What do your findings say about the real-world and prediction (or clustering) questions you posed?
+* **Limitations**: What are some limitations of your analyses and potential biases of the data you used?
+* **Future Directions**: What new questions came up following your exploration of this data?
+Describe at least one question that could not be answered using your data alone, and specify what additional data you would collect to address it.

+(Project descriptions thanks to [Ofra Amir](https://scholar.harvard.edu/oamir/home))

+#### Connection to Learning Objectives

 Projects should demonstrate proficiency in the primary learning outcomes of this course:

 | Learning outcome | Evidence in project |